 Picnic Spot: at the Boston Public Garden

 Order a picnic basket at least one hour ahead of time to feast on three courses for two—this northern Italian steakhouse is situated just a quarter mile from the Arlington and Boylston street entrance to the Public Garden.
-Choose from salads like mixed greens with balsamic vinaigrette, or chopped romaine with green beans, chickpeas, bacon, bleu cheese, and tomato; sandwiches filled with chicken salad, or prosciutto and fresh mozzarella; and dessert of Italian cheeses.
-It’s $95, including a $25 deposit that’s returned with the picnic basket.
+Choose from salads like mixed greens with balsamic vinaigrette, or chopped romaine with green beans, chickpeas, bacon, bleu cheese, and tomato; sandwiches filled with chicken salad, or prosciutto and fresh mozzarella; and dessert of fresh fruit.
+It’s $75 per couple.

 Davio’s Northern Italian Steakhouse, 75 Arlington St., Boston, 617-357-4810, davios.com.